Bachelor of Exercise and Sport Science (53J)

 • SPT315118 Sport Science

 You can enquire online for information on interstate and international equivalents to the Tasmanian senior secondary subject above.
-If you have not met this prerequisite, you will need to complete a UTAS foundation unit before you start your course.
+If you need assistance to meet the prerequisite, we offer foundation units that you can complete before you start your course.

 SPECIAL CONSIDERATION